CyriacduChatenet/CyriacduChatenet/README.md

 - Now, i am learning Docker and Github actions

 - On my Github's profile i have multiple projects with different technologies. some projects are finished, other not.
-- web develloppement isn't just a job, for me it's a passion.
+- web developpement isn't just a job, for me it's a passion.
 <br>

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=CyriacduChatenet&show_icons=true)